 In 1974, I was in high school and deeply embedded in my obsession with the budding sport of motocross.
 I was the happy owner of a 1973 Honda Elsinore but, as with all riders, was constantly aware of – and in some cases desirous – of other machines.Motocross Action

-Motocross Action Magazine was the publication of the day, entirely devoted to motocross, and one month the cover carried a photo of the all-new Yamaha YZ sailing through the air, with a full test review inside.
-The bikes looked exactly like what Pierre Karsmaker, the Dutchman who was stomping Americans on the AMA scene, was riding.
+magazine was the publication of the day, entirely devoted to motocross, and one month the cover carried a photo of the all-new Yamaha YZ sailing through the air, with a full test review inside.
+The bikes looked exactly like what Pierre Karsmakers, the Dutchman who was stomping Americans on the AMA scene, was riding.

-For a kid just 5 feet and a few inches in height, the bike seemed inordinately tall.
-Like all 2-strokes of the day the YZ possessed a very narrow powerband, and despite giving up a lot of displacement against other open class machines, the Yamaha YZ made up for it in the machine’s extremely light weight.
+For a kid just five feet and a few inches in height, the bike seemed inordinately tall.
+Like all two-strokes of the day the YZ possessed a very narrow powerband, and despite giving up a lot of displacement against other open-class machines, the Yamaha YZ made up for it in the machine’s extremely light weight.

 Following the release of the Honda Elsinore the previous year, the YZ took over top honors as the production bike with the most trick bits of milled aluminum and lightweight steel.
 It had a beautifully machined conical front hub that held a small but effective drum brake.
 Also, the YZ sported the first external reservoir shocks—very trick.The lower fork legs were milled down so far to save weight the first thing every YZ owner did was to slap a set of fork protectors on to prevent errant rocks from dinging them up.
 Perhaps the coolest aspect of the bike in terms of aesthetics was the famous “Y” gas tank strap.
 It still looks cool today.